 - organise Thematic Groups that mobilise global expertise in priority areas;

-- identifie and promote solutions that can significantly accelerate progress towards sustainable development at local, national, and global scales;
+- identify and promote solutions that can significantly accelerate progress towards sustainable development;

-- build a global network involving universities, civil society and companies to accelerate practical problem solving for sustainable development.
+- build a global network involving universities, civil society and companies to accelerate practical problem solving addressing the environmental, social and economic challenges of sustainability.

 Nowadays, the SDSN mission is supported by 35 National and Regional Networks working together with over 1,200 member institutions in more than 100 countries.
 SDSN’s National and Regional Networks promote the localization and implementation of the 17 SDGs, develop long-term transformation pathways, provide Education for Sustainable Development, and launch Solutions Initiatives to address challenges.
 Each network focuses on distinct projects and priorities in line with their local contexts and challenges.